 Sometimes it's my mother's favourite standby, an Impossible Lemon-Coconut Tart, perhaps with a puddle of raspberry coulis if I'm feeling particularly retro.

 And sometimes, it's Ligita's Quick Apple Cake, which is probably the single best thing in Richard Sax's you-must-go-out-and-buy-a-copy-of-this cookbook, Classic Home Desserts.

-Despite its name, this dessert isn’t really a cake in the usual sense of the word – if you were to make a Venn diagram of desserts, you’d find it where pie, cobbler, and cake all intersect, in a special little category all its own.
+Despite its name, this dessert isn't really a cake in the usual sense of the word - if you were to make a Venn diagram of desserts, you'd find it in the middle point where pie, cobbler, and cake all intersect, in a special little category all its own.